-Where staff members have concerns about a child (as opposed to a child being in immediate danger) they will decide what action to take in conjunction with the DSL Although we advocate that any staff member can make a referral to children's social care or MASH, especially where a child is identified as being in immediate danger, they should however ensure that the DSL or a member of the senior leadership team is informed as soon as possible.
+Where staff members have concerns about a child (as opposed to a child being in immediate danger) they will decide what action to take in conjunction with the DSL.
+Although we advocate that any staff member can make a referral to children's social care or MASH, especially where a child is identified as being in immediate danger they should however ensure that the DSL or a member of the senior leadership team is informed as soon as possible.

-We also ensure that all our staff are clear that, whilst they should discuss and agree with the DSL any actions to be taken, they are able to escalate their concerns and contact MASH, the MASH Consultation Line or social care to seek support for the child if, despite the discussion with the DSL their concerns remain.
-Staff are also informed of the Trust's whistle blowing procedures and the contact details for the Local Authority LADO and NSPCC helpline.
+We also ensure that all our staff are clear that whilst they should discuss and agree with the DSL any actions to be taken, they are able to escalate their concerns and contact MASH, MASH Consultation Line or social care to seek support for the child if, despite the discussion with the DSL, their concerns remain.
+Staff are also made aware of the trust whistle blowing policy and the contact details for the Local Authority LADO and NSPCC helpline.